Saying Yes to God Over and Over

 When this reality hit his heart, it freed him to serve God, letting his desires draw himself closer to God and letting his brokenness draw God to himself.
 Did this therefore lead to a relaxed walk, a license to remain in weakness and sin?
 Mark insists on the opposite.

-“When the all-knowing and gracious God chooses to use you while at the same time continuing to massage out the knots in your character, and to deal with your attitudes and yet still use you for His glory,” he explains, “your only response is worship and awe of the only one who would do things this way.”
+“When the all-knowing and gracious God continues to massage out the knots in your character and deals with your attitudes and yet still uses you for His glory,” he explains, “your only response is worship in awe of the only One who would do things this way.”

 Starting His Adventure

 Despite his faithfulness in serving the Lord through his brokenness, the hunger for “adventure” that was birthed many years ago continued to beat in his heart.
 And one day, Mark saw an opportunity to step out of his comfort zone – in 2001, his pastor David Storer gave him the blessing to serve in another church in the suburbs of Perth.

 “I had no dream to do what I’m doing now, nor did I long for church leadership of any kind, but I really wanted to know God.” – Mark Varughese

 He served faithfully in his new church, while still working as a lawyer.
 But after two years, his new pastor Neil Smith dropped another risk into his lap, asking him to pray about joining the church not just as a volunteer but as a full-time staff.

 “It was easily the biggest decision of my life to that point,” Mark says, “but I felt God was in it.
 The wrestling of mind and heart, emotion and logic, call and career was very real.”
 With the counsel of his godly parents, Mark said yes, “stepped out of the boat”, and in 2003, embarked on an adventure as a full-time minister.